MiguelSperle/Furniture-Backend/Readme.md

 Attention ❗❗❗

-if you wanna to use this project, you need file .env.
+if you wanna use this project, you need file .env.

 ---------------